On January 29, 1917, at about 11:00 pm, watchmen discovered…

 ReadIn 1985, this famed architect offered a candid take on his life and work, with the stipulation that it not be made public until after his death.

-ReadJames G. Batterson, a native of Windsor, was an artist, inventor, and businessman.
-He supported both Governor Buckingham and President Lincoln during the Civil War, and afterward, helped commemorate the war through his proficiency with stone.
+ReadJames G. Batterson was an artist, inventor, and businessman.
+He helped commemorate the Civil War through his proficiency with stone.

 Read